 We are all busy with our day to day lives and the last thing you want to do is look after your synthetic lawn.
 The main reason you installed artificial grass in the first place was to reduce the amount of time you spend maintaining it.
 The good news is that it's easy and with the right tools you can get it done in an hour or two.
 In addition to being really easy most lawns only need to be maintained once or twice a year depending where you live and environmental factors.

 Artificial grass requires some maintenance to keep it clean, weed free and prolong the life of the turf.
 A regular maintenance routine should include a spring cleaning and if necessary in the fall before it starts to snow.
-The main goal of artificial grass maintenance is to keep debris off the turf so it looks good and to remove organic materials that end up in between the blades of grass.
-If organic materials are allowed to accumulate in the grass it can lead to weed, moss and even mold growth.
+The main goal of artificial grass maintenance is to keep debris off the turf so it looks good and to remove organic materials that end up in between the blades of grass, often achieved with a basic push broom.
+If organic materials are allowed to accumulate in the grass it can lead to weed, moss and even mould growth.

 The amount of time required for artificial turf upkeep will vary depending on what type of organics your lawn is subjected to year round.
 This can include but is not limited to the following factors:

-Let's take a look at how to maintain artificial grass.
-Keep in mind that artificial grass maintenance in Kelowna, BC will be different than maintenance in Edmonton, Alberta because of the differing environmental conditions.
-This guide will cover the basics of grass care that over time you will learn how to apply to your unique lawn.
-You'll learn what is required and what isn't to keep it in top form and looking great.
-We'll go over specifics like cleaning stains, removing bubble gum and brooming pet hair below so be sure to continue reading.
+Artificial grass maintenance in Kelowna, British Columbia will be different than maintenance in Edmonton, Alberta because of the differing environmental conditions.
+This guide will cover the basics of turf care that over time you will learn how to apply to your unique lawn.
+You'll learn what artificial grass maintenance equipment are required to keep your lawn in top form and looking great for many years.
+We'll go over common issues including removing debris, cleaning stains and brooming pet hair below so be sure to continue reading.

 Since artificial grass is mostly self-cleaning this task is really easy for most home and business owners.
 Rain is often sufficient to keep it clean except for dry summer months when you may need to give it a quick hose down.
 This can be done with a regular garden hose and nozzle attachment.
-If you own dogs or pets we recommend spraying the turf as often as needed to wash urine through the grass and to rinse areas with poop.
+If you own dogs or pets we recommend cleaning the grass with an enzyme concentrate as often as needed to eliminate bacteria and the odour it can cause.

 Spraying your lawn down with water forces small particles like dust, pollen, airborne pollutants and organic materials down to the base of the turf.
 These particles will either wash through or collect in the infill layer where they will break down or potentially cause growth of weeds and moss.
 While spraying your grass will keep it clean, looking great and promote important drainage you also need to broom the grass to remove organics and debris from the turf base, which we discuss below.